 Set up a quiet, dead-sounding space

 Audiobook listeners notice room echo and background noise immediately.
 Aim for a space that sounds “dead.”
 A walk-in wardrobe full of clothes, or a small room with soft furnishings, works well.
 Add absorption — blankets, duvets, foam panels — around and behind the mic.
 Turn off fridges, fans, air conditioning and anything that hums.
-Our explainer on acoustic treatment for home studios covers cheap fixes that make the biggest difference here.
+Our explainer on acoustic treatment for home studios covers cheap fixes that make the biggest difference here, and our guide to reducing background noise when recording walks through the stubborn hums that push you over spec.

 Mic placement and reading technique